Further Results on an Abstract Model for Branching and its Application to Mixed-Integer Programming: Implementation and Experiments

 Since the ratio $\varphi$ of all non-dominated candidate variables is computed at every node of height greater than $10$ for the \texttt{ratio} rule, and for any node at which the dual gap is high for \texttt{svts}, computing it efficiently is very important.
 Since we showed that there exists no closed-form formula for $\varphi$, we describe here an improved numerical algorithm for computing it.
 Similarly to \cite{LeBodic2017}, we first scale the gains of a variable $(l,r)$ to $(1,\frac{r}{l})$, so that the resulting value computed is precisely $\varphi^l$.
 If $r/l \leq 200$, then we use Laguerre's method \cite{acton1990numerical} to find the root of the scaled trinomial, $x^\frac{r}{l} - x^{\frac{r}{l}-1} - 1.$ This method typically converges within two or three iterations.
 Otherwise, if $r/l > 200$, then we use the fixed-point method given by the following recurrence:

 We make an additional optimisation by caching the value of the ratio for each variable.
-Since in practice, the gains of a variable, and hence also its ratio do not change significantly between two nodes (as they are often given by pseudocosts), we initialise the method at the variable's most recently computed ratio.
+Since in practice, the gains of a variable, and hence also its ratio do not change significantly between two nodes (as it is often given by pseudocosts), we initialize the method at the variable's most recently computed ratio.
 Experiments show that this improved fixed-point method converges in roughly half as many iterations as the original fixed-point method given in \cite{LeBodic2017}.